zxc308/P4-tutorials/exercises/firewall/README.md

 ![topology](./firewall-topo.png)

-Switch s1 will be configured with a P4 program that implements a simple stateful firewill, the rest of the switches will run the basic IPv4 router program from the previous exercise.
+Switch s1 will be configured with a P4 program that implements a simple stateful firewall (`firewall.p4`), the rest of the switches will run the basic IPv4 router program (`basic.p4`) from the previous exercise.

 The firewall on s1 should have the following functionality:
 * Hosts h1 and h2 are on the internal network and can always